vita-epfl/TIC-TAC/README.md

 @InProceedings{shukla2024tictac,
-  title = {TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression}, author = {Shukla, Megh and Salzmann, Mathieu and Alahi, Alexandre}, booktitle = {Proceedings of the 41th International Conference on Machine Learning}, year = {2024}, series = {Proceedings of Machine Learning Research}, month = {21--27 Jul},
+  title = {TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression}, author = {Shukla, Megh and Salzmann, Mathieu and Alahi, Alexandre}, booktitle = {Proceedings of the 41th International Conference on Machine Learning (ICML)}, year = {2024}, series = {Proceedings of Machine Learning Research}, month = {21--27 Jul},